Young Investigators

 However, research applications on any topic will be considered for funding, and all investigators are encouraged to apply.

-- Current AAEP member with membership paid through June 30 of the application year (6.30.2026)
+- Current AAEP member with membership paid through June 30, 2027

 - Mentored by a veterinary researcher on the faculty at a university or in private practice.

-Note: Preference may be given to those applying from AVMA-accredited veterinary colleges.
+Note: The candidate must be enrolled in the program or otherwise supported by the mentor/institution for the life of the award.
+Preference may be given to those applying from AVMA-accredited veterinary colleges.

 Funding Amount